ervinctech/osticket-prereqs/README.md

 ## Step 3: Install PHP Components

-Installed PHP to enable IIS to host PHP-based web applications.
-Downloaded PHP, extracted the files, enabled CGI within IIS, and configured FastCGI module mappings.
-Verified the installation by creating a PHP test page and successfully loading the PHP information page in a browser.
+Installed PHP 8.2 and configured IIS to process PHP applications.
+Enabled the CGI feature, installed PHP Manager for IIS, and configured FastCGI mappings.

+Created a PHP test page and verified the installation by successfully loading the PHP information page in a web browser.

 ### Screenshots